Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Setting and past results

+As mentioned in the introduction, when the weights are unbounded from above \cite{Cha-94} or bounded from below \cite{Pra-03}, it is known that for each $h \in -\partial\shape(\Uset)$ there exists at most one distribution of a generalized Busemann function satisfying $\Phat\{\what:\hhB(\Bhat,\what)=h\}=1$.
+In the stochastic analysis literature, such a result is referred to as weak uniqueness \cite{Kur-07,Kur-14}.
+However, weak uniqueness falls short of establishing the strong existence that is one of the central goals of this work.

+We begin our discussion by recalling that weak existence, meaning existence of a probability space which supports these cocycles, is already known for cocycles with a mean vector given by an extreme point of the superdifferential.
+By an extension theorem argument, the problem of showing existence of shift-covariant recovering cocycles on an extended probability space is equivalent to constructing translation invariant stationary distributions for LPP (or, equivalently, for G/G/1/$\infty$ queueing models).
+See Section 2.4 of \cite{Jan-Ras-20-jsp} for a sketch of how such an argument goes.

-Existence of stationary queueing fixed points for the tandem queueing model connected to the general i.i.d.~weight corner growth model was originally established by Mairesse and Prabhakar \cite{Mai-Pra-03} under the assumption that the weights are bounded from below with $>2$ moments, but phrased in queueing language.
+A partial result proving existence of certain stationary queueing fixed points for the tandem queueing model connected to the general i.i.d.\ weight corner growth model was originally established by Mairesse and Prabhakar \cite{Mai-Pra-03} under the assumption that the weights are bounded from below with $>2$ moments, but phrased in queueing language.
 These were used to generate generalized Busemann functions for the corner growth model in \cite{Geo-Ras-Sep-17-ptrf-1}.
 Connections to geodesics were explored in \cite{Geo-Ras-Sep-17-ptrf-2}. \cite{Jan-Ras-20-aop} subsequently removed the boundedness below requirement for existence.
 By monotonicity, these constructions also build a \textit{Busemann process} on the extended space.
-This is a covariant, recovering cocycle-valued stochastic process indexed by $-\partial \shape(\Uset)\times\{+,-\}$ as described by the next theorem.
+This is a shift-covariant, recovering cocycle-valued stochastic process indexed by $-\partial \shape(\Uset)\times\{+,-\}$ as described by the next theorem.

 \begin{theorem}{\rm\cite[Theorem 4.7]{Jan-Ras-20-aop}} There exists a probability space $(\Omhat,\kShat,\Phat)$, equipped with an additive group of continuous bijections $\That=\{\That_x:x\in\Z^2\}$ and satisfying the hypotheses of Section \ref{sec:probsp}, on which there exists a stochastic process